Our Approach

 Buyer Group Intelligence (BGI) is our methodology for identifying, mapping, and engaging entire buying committees – so your marketing and sales efforts reach everyone who matters, not just the person who downloaded your white paper.

 Stop chasing leads.
-Start engaging the people who actually make decisions.
+Start engaging decision-makers.

 The Reality of Modern B2B Buying

-The research is clear: B2B buying has fundamentally changed, and most companies haven’t adapted.
+B2B buying has fundamentally changed, and most companies haven't adapted.

 Decisions Happen Without You

+According to Gartner's latest research, 75% of B2B buyers prefer a rep-free experience, and 68% made a recent significant purchase without traditional sales rep assistance.
 Buyers spend only 17% of their total buying time in direct contact with potential vendors—and that time is split among all considered providers.
 The majority of the buying journey – about 80% – takes place without direct involvement from salespeople.

 What this means: By the time you're talking to prospects, most of their evaluation is already complete.
 If you're not visible to the full buying committee early, you're not in contention.